 Search Warrants and Cell Phones

-The 4th Amendment to the United States Constitution prohibits the search of a person’s cell phone by police if there is not a warrant.
+The 4th Amendment to the United States Constitution prohibits the police from searching a person’s cell phone without a warrant.

 Police Need a Warrant to Search Cell Phone Data